 The lighthouse is a round masonry tower built with convict labour.
 Originally painted white with a red lantern room, it is now completely white.
 The staircase is unique in that it is suspended off the central column where all other Tasmanian Lighthouse staircases are suspended off the tower wall.

-Pointing west across Ringarooma Bay, Cape Portland is the north eastern tip of Tasmania.
-It was named after the Duke of Portland by Matthew Flinders during his 1798 circumnavigation of the island in the sloop Norfolk with George Bass.
-It is an important bird breeding area for the Cape Barren Goose, Chestnut Teal and the threatened Hooded Plover.
+Cape Portland is the north eastern tip of Tasmania.
+Pointing west across Ringarooma Bay, it was named after the Duke of Portland by Matthew Flinders during his 1798 circumnavigation of the island in the sloop Norfolk with George Bass.
+It is an important bird breeding area for Cape Barren Goose, Chestnut Teal and the threatened Hooded Plover.
 There is a small fishing community at Cape Portland.

-The clean, white sand of Musselroe Bay on the east side of Cape Portland, is a popular spot for camping, beach fishing and swimming.
+The clean, white sands of Musselroe Bay on the east side of Cape Portland, is popular spot for beach fishing and swimming.
 Situated within Mount William National Park, it is also known as a place to experience close encounters with Forester kangaroos and other Tasmanian wildlife in their natural environment.
-Musselroe Bay Conservation Area stretches from Little Musselroe Bay south-east along Great Musselroe Bay to Poole at the northern edge of Mt William National Park.
-This long, incredibly scenic coastline of deserted white-sand beaches punctuated by windswept headlands, sheltered lagoons and estuaries is a haven for anglers and birdwatchers.